-Tyson was the representative for New York's 2nd congressional district from 1823 to 1825.
+Tyson was the representative for New York’s 2nd congressional district and was (unknown party).
+He served from 1823 to 1825.

 From Dec 1823 to Mar 1825, Tyson missed 13 of 94 roll call votes, which is 13.8%.
 This is on par with the median of 12.7% among the lifetime records of representatives serving in Mar 1825.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.